JazmineMT/ContentGuide/03-grammar-and-mechanics.md

 ## Bold

-**Bold** content can is more accessible when scanning our documentation.
-Use this for UI elements and to draw emphasis to something.
+**Bold** content is more accessible when scanning our documentation.
+Use this to refer to UI elements or to draw emphasis to something.

 <br/>